 DCs are specific to an element and vary widely with the concentration and

 temperature of the solvents.
-They are also afected by saturation of uranium
+They are also affected by saturation of uranium

 and plutonium in the system and time since preparation of the solution [3, 21].

 45 For PUREX, the fraction of mass forg deposited in the organic (TBP) phase